-Attention: Benefits levels for most mental health disorders and substance abuse are not separately stated.
+Attention: Benefit levels for most mental health disorders and substance abuse are not separately stated.
 Please refer to the appropriate subsections below that relate to the services or supplies you receive, such as Inpatient Hospital Benefits, Outpatient Hospital Benefits, etc.

-Attention: If you receive out-of-network physician benefits (such as out-of-network laboratory services) for a medical emergency or accidental injury in the emergency room of a hospital, those services will also be paid at the applicable in-network coinsurance amounts for such benefits described in the matrices below, and subject to the in-network calendar year deductible.
-The allowed amount for such out-of- network physician benefits will be determined in accordance with the requirements of the applicable Federal law.
+Attention: If you receive out-of-network services for a medical emergency or accidental injury in an emergency room, those services will also be subject to the innetwork coinsurance and/or copayment amounts for such benefits, and applied to the in-network calendar year deductible.

-Attention: If you receive non-emergency services performed by an out-of-network provider at certain participating facilities, those services will be paid at the applicable innetwork coinsurance and/or copayment amounts for such benefits described in the matrices below, and subject to the in-network calendar year deductible, provided the out-of-network provider has not satisfied the applicable notice and consent requirements.
-The allowed amount for such non-emergency services performed by an out-of-network provider at certain participating facilities will be determined in accordance with the requirements of the applicable Federal law.
+Attention: If you receive non-emergency services from an out-of-network provider at certain in-network facilities, those services will be subject to the in-network coinsurance and/or copayment amounts for such benefits, and applied to the in-network calendar year deductible, provided the out-of-network provider has not satisfied the applicable notice and consent requirements allowed by Federal law.